Jimmy De Sana: Death and estate

-Exhibitions
+Later exhibitions

-In 2013, "Party Picks," a selection of DeSana’s photography from 1975 to 1987 was shown at Salon 94 gallery.
+In 2013, "Party Picks," a selection of DeSana's photography from 1975 to 1987 was shown at Salon 94 gallery.

 At Pioneer Works in 2016, a suite of photographers were shown from the artist's archives.
 Singer and writer Johanna Fateman wrote, "[DeSana] troubled suburban interiors with nude models in precarious poses, recasting everyday objects as BDSM props in his spare, elegant tableaux."

 The following year, several Cibachrome photographs were shown in a group exhibition called “Body Language” at Company gallery.

 In 2020, "The Sodomite Invasion: Experimentation, Politics and Sexuality in the work of Jimmy DeSana and Marlon T. Riggs" was shown at Griffin Arts Project in North Vancouver, British Columbia.

 DeSana's first museum retrospective opened at the Brooklyn Museum in late 2022.
-The retrospective showcased the pioneering yet underrecognized artist's New York City downtown art, music and film scenes during the 1970s and 1980s.
-The show is curated by the art historian and curator Drew Sawyer alongside the artist Laurie Simmons.
+The retrospective showcased the pioneering, yet under-recognized, artist's New York City downtown art, music and film scenes during the 1970s and 1980s.
+The show was curated by the art historian and curator Drew Sawyer alongside the artist Laurie Simmons.

+An exhibition of DeSana's work opened at the Meyer Riegger gallery in Berlin on November 4, 2023.
+The exhibit included fifty three of De Sana's works.
+In July 2024, there will be another DeSana exhibition at the KW Institute for Contemporary Art in Berlin.
+In 2024, DeSana's first exhibition in Asia was held in Seoul, South Korea.